ZimbiX/Khet/README.md

 To compile the source code, you'll need:

-- Mono
+- Mono / .NET 4
+- SwinGame

+And for development you'll also need:

-- MonoDevelop
+- MonoDevelop / Visual Studio
 - NUnit
-- SwinGame

 ### Mono and MonoDevelop

 For Linux/Mac, you'll need MonoDevelop.
-On Windows, you could use MonoDevelop, but it should still work in Visual Studio (though this is untested).
+On Windows, you could use MonoDevelop, but it should still work in Visual Studio.

 To install both Mono and MonoDevelop, follow the instructions on the [MonoDevelop website](http://www.monodevelop.com/download/).